 "Stories are a communal currency of humanity.
 Tahir Sha, In Arabian Nights

-There will be a bonus performance in our fall semester.
+STOLEN GIRLS, a bonus performance in our fall semester.

 THE BUTTERFLY AND THE BEE